RSPH Level 3/ 4 Diploma Course

 Use of correction fluid or tape is not permitted.

-Evidence relating to patients, family members or colleagues must be anonymised unless prior permission has been sought and included in the evidence.
+Evidence relating to patients, family members or colleagues must be anonymised unless prior permission has been sought and included (e.g. signature sheet) in the portfolio.
 Failure to comply with this requirement may result in portfolio deferral (until all evidence has been anonymised and / or patient identifiable information removed).

 Q. Can assignments completed on the APT course be used as evidence in my portfolio?

-A. As a general rule no, however if you have completed a specific task as part of your assignment that reflects working practices then this element could be included.
-For example if you have completed a risk assessment of a procedure / process within your mortuary for a particular assignment then this could be used provided it follows the criteria mentioned above.
-We would not expect the entire assignment to be in your portfolio.
+A. As a general rule no, however if you have completed a specific task as part of your assignment that reflects working practices or includes an objective evidence piece then this element could be included (not the entire assignment).
+For example if you have completed a risk assessment of a procedure / process within your mortuary for a particular assignment then this could be used provided it follows the criteria mentioned above (e.g. annotated, date, signed etc.).

 Q. How do I submit portfolio evidence electronically?

-All submitted evidence will be available in a private electronic portfolio for assessors to view prior to any visits.
-Assessors may contact you (or the Centre) should your evidence not be up to the desired standard prior to any visit and may reschedule visits if additional portfolio work is required.
+Assessors may contact the candidate (or the Centre) should your evidence not be up to the desired standard or require additional evidence pieces prior to any visit and may reschedule visits if additional portfolio work is required - this is down to the discretion of each individual assessor acting on behalf of North Tees.

 Q. What if I want to change evidence that has been submitted electronically?